sakshiS004/Audio-Player/README.md

 It uses the `javax.sound.sampled` package for audio operations.

 **Key Point:** <br>
-Use '.wav' for the audio file as `javax.sound.sampled` does not support mp3 any other extension.
+Use .wav for the audio file, as `javax.sound.sampled` primarily supports this format and has limited support for other extensions.
 <br>
 <br>
-**Go hit the Tupac Song and Vibe!!**
+**Go hit the Tupac Song and Vibe !!**